Chrianto99/voiwtiaTv/README.md

 # Digital Television Coverage Study – Regional Report

-This repository contains the full report and supporting materials for a comprehensive study on digital television coverage in a specific region of Greece.
+This repository contains the full report and supporting materials for a comprehensive study on digital television coverage in Boiοtia of Greece.
 The report includes geophysical and demographic data, broadcasting standards, legal framework, signal propagation analysis, and infrastructure planning.

 ## 📄 Table of Contents (Translated)